ComputerVisionLaboratory/voxceleb-downloader/README.md

 ## Example data
 Given this [youtube video](https://www.youtube.com/watch?v=2pjtLxYVUtY), this script will extract the following clips.

-(The clips below gifs, but the extracted ones will be mp4s with sound)
+(The clips below are gifs, but the extracted ones will be mp4s with sound)

 ![](./assets/1.gif)
 ![](./assets/2.gif)